quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/08_PVD/PVD.md

 The advantage of sputtering is that the it has no limitations on the materials that can be deposited but it is more expensive compared to the previous techniques and can cause more contamination.

-Similarly to [[#Plasma Enhanced CVD (PECVD)|PECVD]] there are two variations of sputtering based on the type of voltage used.
+Similarly to [[CVD#Plasma Enhanced CVD (PECVD)|PECVD]] there are two variations of sputtering based on the type of voltage used.

 ### DC sputtering

-In DC sputtering the substrate is placed at the positive potential and the target (the material to be eroded) at the negative.
+In DC sputtering the substrate is placed at the positive potential and the **target** (the material to be eroded) at the negative.
 Several hundred volts are applied in order to form a plasma which accelerates the Argon ions.
 The ions hit the target and dislodge its atoms which fly off and stick to the substrate.

 #todo only conductive ?